Vietnam.vn - Nền tảng quảng bá Việt Nam

 These economies, with per capita incomes below $1,145 a year, are increasingly reliant on aid and near-zero-interest IDA loans as market financing has dried up.
 Their average public debt-to-GDP ratio is 72 percent, an 18-year high, and half of them are at risk of high debt or debt crises.

 The majority of the countries studied are in sub-Saharan Africa, from Ethiopia to Chad and the Congo, with Afghanistan and Yemen also included.
 Two-thirds of these countries are in a state of armed conflict or struggle to maintain order due to institutional and social weaknesses that discourage foreign investment.
-Most of these countries are dependent on commodity exports, making them vulnerable to cycles of economic boom and bust.
+Most are dependent on commodity exports, making them vulnerable to cycles of economic boom and bust.

 “While much of the world has turned its back on the poorest countries, IDA has been their lifeline,” said World Bank chief economist Indermit Gill.
 “Over the past five years, IDA has channeled most of its financial resources to 26 low-income economies, helping them weather the historic shocks they have suffered.”

 IDA is typically replenished every three years by the World Bank’s shareholder countries.
-In 2021, the fund raised $93 billion, and World Bank President Ajay Banga is aiming to surpass that figure, raising more than $100 billion in commitments by December 6.
+In 2021, the fund raised $93 billion, and World Bank President Ajay Banga is aiming to surpass that figure, raising more than $100 billion in commitments by Dec.
+6.

 Natural disasters have also taken a greater toll on these countries over the past decade.
 Between 2011 and 2023, natural disasters caused an average annual loss equivalent to 2% of GDP, five times the average in lower-middle-income countries, highlighting the need for greater investments in disaster preparedness.